lightster/hodor/BRAINSTORM.md

  - Scheduler worker reads job from schedule database (PostgreSQL)
  - Any jobs that are due to be ran are queued to buffer queue with recurring job ID
- - After job is complete, the worker will update the next run time for th recurring job ID
+ - After job is complete, the worker will update the next run time for the recurring job ID
     - Is it possible for the job to successfully complete and be moved out of pending jobs but fail to be scheduled for the next run time?
 How do we handle these failures?